 Articulate Mobile Player output is the default view for learners with iPads and Android devices.

-While Storyline’s superior HTML5 output and new responsive player give learners the best viewing experience on tablets and smartphones, one unique benefit of the Articulate Mobile Player app is the option to view content offline.
+While Storyline’s superior HTML5 output and responsive mobile player give learners the best viewing experience on tablets and smartphones, one unique benefit of the Articulate Mobile Player app is the option to view content offline.
 To let learners view your course offline, just mark the box to Allow downloading for offline viewing.

-After downloading a course to their Articulate Mobile Player, learners can view it whenever they want, with or without internet access, even if you remove the course from Articulate 360.
+After downloading a course to their Articulate Mobile Player, learners can view it whenever they want, with or without internet access, even if you remove the course from Review 360.

 - Click OK to save your selections and return to the Publish window.

 Use the Properties section of the Publish window to make last-minute changes to your course player and quality settings.

 - The Player property shows the name of the player currently assigned to your project.
 (The player is the frame around your slide content.)
 To make adjustments to your player, click the player name to open the player editor.

 - The Quality property lets you control the compression settings for audio clips, videos, and pictures.
 The quality settings default to whatever you used the last time you published a course.
 To change them, click the Quality property, make your adjustments, and click OK.